18F/handbook/pages/getting-started/classes/writing-lab.md

 ### How do I ask for help?

-You can post your request in {% slack_channel "18f-helpwanted" %}, or
+You can post your request in {% slack_channel "18f-help-wanted" %}, or
-{% slack_channel "tts-helpwanted" %} if you are not in 18F.
+{% slack_channel "tts-help-wanted" %} if you are not in 18F.

 ### What should I do if my issue isn't picked up?